 Irving K. Barber British Columbia Scholarship Society: An organization that provides scholarships for students attending public post-secondary institutions.

 Canadian government programs: The Government of Canada offers awards for Canadians and, in some cases, for permanent residents of Canada to study and research in China, Commonwealth countries, members of Organization of American States and other countries.

 From other countries and institutions: Students from B.C. may be eligible for financial awards offered by governments and institutions in a country where they choose to study.
 For more information, contact the country you’d like to study in – either an embassy or consulate in Canada, or the government department responsible for post-secondary education.

 Chinese Government Scholarship: The Chinese government offers scholarships to students from British Columbia to study at a Chinese university.
 It is a valuable opportunity to gain exposure to Chinese language, culture and business practices, and to develop enriching, life-long relationships.

 The scholarships are provided to graduating secondary school students and students enrolled in post-secondary studies in undergraduate, master's and doctoral degree programs at eligible post-secondary institutions.

 The language of instruction is primarily Chinese but a limited number of programs are offered in English.
 There is an allowance for remedial Chinese language support for successful applicants who are not proficient in the language and who are not applying for the Chinese language study program.

-Eligibility criteria, application procedures and further information about the Chinese Government Scholarship Program are contained in the application package.
+Eligibility criteria, application procedures and further information about the Chinese Government Scholarship Program are contained in the application procedures document.

-The Ministry of Advanced Education will notify successful candidates.
+The Ministry of Advanced Education, Skills and Training will notify successful candidates.
 The final decision of program term is at the discretion of the Chinese Government.

 StudentAid BC provides support for the cost of post-secondary education through student loans, grants and scholarships.
 StudentAid BC also offers programs to assist with loan repayment.